 How do I get 100% Student engagement? - The Brain Engager

-One of education’s most popular and well researched strategies, Direct Instruction, receives a powerful visual and motor cortex amplification with Mirror Words.
+Direct Instruction receives a powerful visual and motor cortex amplification with the Brain Engager, Mirror Words.

 You say, "Mirror Words!" and quickly lift your hands.
 Students respond, "Mirror Words!" and quickly lift their hands.
 Then, your kids repeat your words and mimic your gestures as you present a lesson.